 If a financial aid recipient withdraws completely from BCC, the financial aid will be prorated based on the percentage of the semester the student attends/completes.

-- For example, a student who attends up to the 30% point of the semester is eligible for only 30% of the financial aid award.
+- For example, a student whose last date of attendance is up to the 30% point of the semester is eligible for only 30% of the financial aid award.

 - Financial aid award funds used to pay off charges may be reduced or canceled, leaving the student with unpaid charges.